-- 2. The height of a townhouse dwelling unit shall not exceed 36 feet to the ridge. - 3.
-For the purposes of this Section 6B.3.1, each townhouse dwelling unit shall be considered a separate building for the purpose of determining height hereunder.
-For the purposes of this Section 6B, "Height" shall mean the vertical distance from the average finished grade adjoining the building at all exterior walls to the highest point of the roof.
-No flat or shed roofs shall be allowed on buildings or building elements of more than one story. - d) Retaining walls shall be no higher than ten feet. - e) Fences shall be no higher than four feet. - f) Minimum open space shall be 40% of lot area.
-Maximum lot coverage shall be 30% of lot area.
-Maximum impervious surface coverage shall be 60% of lot area.
-For the purposes of this Section 6B, "impervious surface coverage" shall mean the total area of all surfaces including buildings, parking lots, driveways, and sidewalks that reduce or prevent the absorption of stormwater into land. - g) Parking requirements.
-No more than two parking spaces shall be allowed per dwelling unit (including any dwelling unit designated to be in Subdistrict A under Section 6B.2.4), consisting of a mix of surface and garage parking spaces, plus no more guest/visitor spaces than .3 times the number of townhouse dwelling units (rounding up).
-Parking spaces shall only be used by residents of Subdistrict A, their visitors and guests. - 6B.3.2 Subdistrict B Performance and Design Standards: - a) Mix of Units.
-A maximum of 10% of the total number of units shall be set aside for 3bedroom units, with a mix of other sized units consistent with the purposes of Section 6B.1.1. - b) A total gross floor area of 250,000 square feet shall be allowed based on 110 dwelling units of new construction, excluding the dwelling units allowed under Section 6B.2.4. - c) Setbacks, height.
+- 1. The height of a townhouse dwelling unit shall not exceed 36 feet to the ridge. - For the purposes of this Section 6H.53.1, each townhouse dwelling unit shall be considered a separate building for the purpose of determining height hereunder.
+No flat or shed roofs shall be allowed on buildings or building elements of more than one story. - 3.-"Height" shall mean the vertical distance from the average finished grade adjoining the building at all exterior walls to the highest point of the roof.
+Each townhouse dwelling unit shall be considered a separate building for the purpose of determining height hereunder.
+No flat or shed roofs shall be allowed on buildings or building elements of more than one story. - d) Retaining walls shall be no higher than ten feet. - e) Fences shall be no higher than four feet. - e) Minimum open space of 40% of lot area.
+Maximum lot coverage of 30% of lot area.
+Maximum impervious surface coverage of 60% of lot area.
+For the purposes of this Section 6H, "impervious surface coverage" shall mean the total area of all surfaces including buildings, parking lots, driveways, and sidewalks, that reduce or prevent the absorption of stormwater into land.

+- f) Parking requirements.
+No more than 2two parking spaces shall be allowed per townhouse dwelling unit, consisting of a mix of surface and garage parking spaces, plus no more guest/visitor spaces than .3 times the number of townhouse dwelling units (rounding up). - 1.
+Garaged parking for the rehabilitated units in Section 6H.2.4 shall be allowed. is permissible but not required. - 2.
+Parking spaces shall only be used by residents of Subdistrict A, their visitors and guests.

+6H.3.2 Subdistrict B-.
+The Performance and Design Standards applicable to Subdistrict B are:

+- a) Mix of Units.
+A maximum of 10% of the total number of units shall be set aside for 3bedroom units, with a mix of other sized units consistent with the purposes of Section 6H.1.1. - b) A total gross floor area of 250,000 square feet is shall be allowed based on 110 dwelling units of new construction, excluding the dwelling units allowed under Section 6H.2.4. - c) Setbacks, height.

-Minimum Setbacks (Feet) Maximum Height
+Setbacks (Feet) H eight

 Front Side Rear Feet Stories

 10 10 10 58 5